MoeG1T/BeetlejuiceBot/README.md

 # Beetlejuice
-Discord Bot with cool features.
+Discord bot with useful and interactive features.
  Based on the character of the famous comedian Beetlejuice